 - Being the Here and Now

 Every journey starts with a single step.
 All milestones started with a simple action.
 Success is the result of little victories.
 We’ve all heard these things throughout our lives, but we do not know its true meaning because we put our focus more into the word journey instead of the single step, the milestones instead of simple action, and the success instead of the little victories.
 It’s in our nature as humans to go big on everything.
-And that particular mindset is always the reason why we never move forward into anything or we get stuck into a loophole if we do not accept that nothing big will ever happen if we do not start small.
+And that particular mindset is always the reason why we never move forward into anything, or we get stuck into a loophole if we do not accept that nothing big will ever happen if we do not start small.

 Ever had the feeling that you are not yourself?
-We sometimes feel like it because we cave in to the pressure of society that we try to mold ourselves into fitting whatever description they want us to fit in.
-Eventually, we slowly lose our true identity and we start to hate ourselves for not being true to ourselves and there’s no one to blame but us.
+We sometimes feel like it because we cave into the pressure of society that we try to mold ourselves into fitting whatever description they want us to fit in.
+Eventually, we slowly lose our true identity, and we start to hate ourselves for not being true to ourselves, and there’s no one to blame but us.
 As confusing as it may sound, it is what it is.
 This is what happens when we seek validation from other people.
 But how can we expect them to be real when we tweaked ourselves into faking our identities to fit theirs?
 To make it look more simple, we need to start accepting ourselves for what we are.

 Harmony and Sustainability

 Harmony talks about how you are synced with your environment.
 If you are detached from your environment, you’ll find it very hard to get through your day.
 Humans are social animals, and we are also a part of an ecosystem.
-Hence, the thought “no man is an island”.
-Because it is innate for humans to interact with what’s within the environment.
-And within the environment are people and the society at large, living harmoniously with these variables is what will result in a sustainable life.
+Hence, the thought “no man is an island.”
+Because it is innate for humans to interact with what’s within the environment, and within the environment are people and the society at large; living harmoniously with these variables is what will result in a sustainable life.
 We are aware of this on a physical level, in a way that we need to get something from the environment like air, water, and food to sustain life, yes, but on a psychological level, we overlook it most of the time.
 For us to stay healthy mentally, we need to have a harmonious relationship with the people around us and the society at large.

-Sustainability, on the other hand, is not only a relationship between humans and nature but also our relationship with other people.
+On the other hand, sustainability is not only a relationship between humans and nature but also our relationship with other people.
 We should be mindful of our actions and their effect on the people around us.
-These actions, big or small, will have an effect on all the things around us, the environment and the people that live with it.
+These actions, big or small, will have an effect on all the things around us, the environment, and the people that live with it.
 If we are more observant of these things, we will find that we are more than just a body that wakes up, works, and sleeps.
 We are much bigger than that.
 We play a vital role in this world.
 By simply realizing the effects of our actions, we can be more aware and responsible.